Western Region Growth Plan

 $155M base | Slide levers below to build growth

 5 Area geographies (Mountain, PNW, Bay, LA, Phoenix) | 200 FTE: 160 technicians, 37 sales (growing), 25 project/controls, 40 back-office, 5 Area Managers.
-Branch revenue allocation estimated from public data; internal P&L will refine.
+Branch revenue allocation estimated from public data; internal P&L would refine.

 | Branch | FY25 ($M) | FTE | Rev/FTE ($K) | CAGR | FY26E | FY27E | FY28E | Vertical |